Bow drilling in Australia by Gordon Dedman

 • Hearth board and spindle for bow drilling in Australia can be from the same stick

-• No need for a wide hearth board; a little bit thicker than the spindle is enough
+• There is no need for a wide hearth board; a little bit thicker than the spindle is enough

 • The bow should be a stout piece of green wood